AY2526S1-CS2103T-T15-2/tp/docs/DeveloperGuide.md

      Use case ends.

-**Use Case: UC9 - Add Policy(by file path)**
+**Use Case: UC9 - Add Policy(from file path)**

 **MSS**

-1. User adds policy using file path
+1. User adds policies using file path
-2. iCon adds the policy
+2. iCon adds the policies
-3. iCon shows a success message & returns a policy ID to the user
+3. iCon shows a success message

    Use case ends.